Conversion Funnels

 2. Status: Displays the current status of the created funnels if it's Published or Draft.

 4. Funnel Sessions in Selected Time Range: This column shows the number of sessions that were already tracked for this funnel.
 The higher the number, the more relevant the information is.
+The percentage below the metric shows how the data compares to the previous period.

 Important Hint: New funnels are now capable of automatically showing funnel sessions of time periods even before the funnel was created.
 Hence you might already see visits for a newly created funnel right after creation.
 You can update funnel results by changing the time period in the date picker.